-- Create an information object project.
+- 1 Create an information object project.
 An information object project organizes all the files required for the creation and use of information objects.
 You can create one project for all the information objects and their related objects, or you can organize information objects in multiple projects. - 2 Create a data connection definition.
-A data connection definition specifies the properties to connect to a data source, as shown in Figure 13-4.
+A data connection definition specifies the properties to connect to a data source, as shown in Figure 14-4.
 The properties include the data source type, user name, and password.
-A data connection definition file name has a .dcd extension. - 3 Create a map.
-A map, as shown in Figure 13-5, represents the data in a discrete entity, for example, a single database table, a result set that a stored procedure returns, or an XML file or flat file.
-A map file name has a .sma extension.
+A data connection definition file name has a .dcd extension.